-- Walk around to observe students' strategies and mathematical accuracy during this portion.
+- The teacher will walk around to observe students' strategies and mathematical accuracy during this portion.

-- You can choose to identify "winners", or students with the largest and smallest products, if you would like.
+- The teacher can choose to identify "winners," or students with the largest and smallest products if desired.

 - After the round, students use their products as their new starting number for the next round.

-- Repeat for 5-10 more rounds or as time allows.
+- Repeat for five to ten more rounds or as time allows.

+- Give a lower starting number for multiplication musical chairs.
+Give these students the Football Multiplication worksheet for their assessment.

-- Enrichment: Give a higher starting number for multiplication musical chairs.
+- Give a higher starting number for multiplication musical chairs.
 Give these students the 3 Digit Multiplication worksheet for their assessment.

-- Support: Give a lower starting number for multiplication musical chairs.
-Give these students the Football Multiplication worksheet for their assessment.

 - Distribute various multiplication worksheets to your students.